EvisionPRO/NewWholeness/README.md

 ## Wholeness Landing Page
 Landing page for author's Book "Wholeness is Possible" and main purpuse for that page is to practice coding skills.

-Website should have options to buy either hardcopy or digital pdf version and after purchase collect information about buyers and transaction.
+The website should have options to buy either hardcopy or digital pdf version and after purchase collect information about buyers and transaction.

-If user choose digital copy, than should have an option to download PDF file with the book.
+If user chooses digital copy, then he should have an option to login in and  download PDF file with the book.

 ## Motivation
-Oryginal website is builded on Wordpress http://wholenessispassible.com and I want to learn how to use Angular.js and Bootstrap instead CMS and also add Javascript features.
+The original website is built on Wordpress http://wholenessispassible.com and I want to learn how to use Angular.js and Bootstrap instead of CMS and also I want to add Javascript features.

 ## Screenshots